alirezaArz/Ecovision/README.md

 <p>
 this makes kind of HOT Reload or LIVE preview in the django and updates the htm in the browser while the file is being edited.</p>

+# NOTES

+-the limitations should be proccesed in every mini app due to the api provider's limits.